iPhone 6s A1688 Cameras

 iPhone 6s Front Camera and Sensor Cable

 Replace a front camera and sensor cable assembly compatible with the iPhone 6s.
 Includes the front camera, secondary microphone, ambient light and proximity sensors.
+Part...

 iPhone 6s Rear Camera

-Replace a malfunctioning 12 megapixel rear-facing main camera.
-This part is compatible with the iPhone 6s.
+Replace a 12 megapixel rear-facing main camera compatible with the iPhone 6s.
 Fix focusing or sensor issues.

 iPhone 6s Rear Camera Bracket

-Fix a misaligned camera by replacing a bent or missing metal bracket securing the main rear-facing camera to the display assembly.
-This part is compatible with an iPhone ...
+Replace the metal bracket that secures the main rear-facing camera to the display assembly compatible with the iPhone 6s.

 This model of the iPhone 6s is the international model that comes either carrier locked or unlocked, and will work on both GSM and CDMA carriers.
 The global phone has almost the same bands as the A1633 except that there is no LTE band 30.